MatthijsOneFox/PowerPlatformConnectors/certified-connectors/OpenText ContentServer by One Fox/readme.md

 * OpenText Content Server with the SOAP service endpoints online reachable.
 * OpenText Content Server login credentials.

+## How to get credentials
+Once a license has been purchased an email will be sent with a link to the settings portal and login credentials to this portal.
+In this portal the connector can be configured and the API key needed to use the connector can be copied.

 ## Supported Operations
 The connector supports the following operations: